Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model: Concluding Remarks and Open Problems

-\begin{itemize} \item In \Cref{thmsteenrod} we only address the question of whether the steenrod operations are 0 or not.
-We might ask a more quantitative question about the behaviour of their rank.
-Certainly it tends to $\infty$ (as we proved), and certainly their "relative rank" ($\frac{rank(\sigma)}{dim(H^d (X))}$), for any $d$ s.t $S^d _1(\{\alpha_i\}_i)\geq 1$, tends to 0.
-This is since, from similar arguments to the proof above, the asymptotically largest contributor to cohomology for such $d$ is always the simplest, which is empty simplexes with a maximal face.
-For the question of asymptotic rate of growth of the rank, we gave an answer depending on minimal triangulations of spaces with non-zero $\sigma$, for which the author is not aware of any mention in the literature.
-The answer to the rate of convergence of $\frac{rank(\sigma)}{dim(H^d (X))}$ to 0 should then follow from the prevalence of this minimal triangulation as opposed to that of empty simplexes with a maximal face. \item The results in this paper do not cover all possible parameters.
-For the cup product, the range of $\alpha$'s discussed in \Cref{thmcup} doesn't include the case where $S^k _1 (\{\alpha_i\})=1$, nor does it include the case where some $\alpha$'s are 0 (or approach 0 slower than $n^{-\alpha}$, for example $\frac{1}{log(n)}$).
-As for \Cref{steenChap}, we only proved that the algebra acts non-trivially for some range of $\alpha$'s, but have not commented about what happens in the complement.
-Further, we did not say the exact \di s for which the image of $\sigma$ is non-zero (finding the minimal such \di \ is an interesting question), but only proved an upper bound depending on (again) the minimal triangulation of a complex with non-zero $\sigma$.
-As for $\overline{X}$, we did not address the case where $\beta\in \N$.
-This is where the complex "transitions" between the regime where it has complete $l-1$ skeleton to one where it has complete $l$ skeleton, thus we might see two consecutive non-trivial homologies. \item Similar questions about other models of random simplicial complexes is left for future publications.
-Further, we do not address the appearance of non-zero secondary, tertiary and so on operations (such as the Massey product of various lengths). \end{itemize}
+\begin{itemize} \item In \Cref{thmSteenrod} we only address the question of whether the Steenrod operations act trivially or not.
+We might ask a more quantitative question about the behavior of their rank.
+Certainly it tends to $\infty$ (in the range found in \Cref{thmSteenrod}), and certainly their "relative rank" ($\frac{rank(\sigma)}{\dim(H^d (\underline{X}))}$), for any $d$ such that $S^d _1(\{\alpha_i\}_i)\geq 1$, tends to 0.
+This is since, from similar arguments to the proof of \Cref{thmSteenrod}, the asymptotically largest contributor to $d$-cohomology is always the simplest, which is empty simplexes with a maximal face.
+For the question of the asymptotic rate of growth of the rank, we gave an answer depending on minimal triangulations of spaces with $\sigma$ acting non-trivially, for which the author is not aware of any mention in the literature.
+The answer to the rate of convergence of $\frac{rank(\sigma)}{\dim(H^d (\underline{X}))}$ to 0 should then follow from the prevalence of this minimal triangulation contrasted with that of empty simplexes with a maximal face. \item The results in this paper do not cover all possible parameters.
+For the cup product, the range of $\alpha$'s discussed in \Cref{thmcup} is dense in "$\alpha$-space", but does not include the case where $S^k _1 (\{\alpha_i\})=1$ for some $k$, nor does it include the case where some $\alpha$'s are 0 (or approach 0 slower than $n^{-\alpha}$, for example $\frac{1}{\log(n)}$).
+As for \Cref{steenChap}, we only proved that the algebra acts non-trivially for some range of $\alpha$'s, but have not commented on what happens in the complement.
+Furthermore, we did not say the exact \di s for which the image of $\sigma$ is non-zero (finding the minimal such \di \ is an interesting question), but only proved an upper bound depending on (again) the minimal triangulation of a complex with non-zero $\sigma$. \item Similar questions about other models of random simplicial complexes are left for future publications.
+Furthermore, we do not address the appearance of non-zero secondary operations, tertiary operations and so on (such as the Massey products of various lengths), although those should depend on strongly connected components in a similar way. \end{itemize}